Connect with others who understand.

 • Severe trouble waking up

-• Extreme (but resistible) daytime sleepiness
+• Extreme (but resistible) sleepiness

 • No hallucinations, cataplexy, or sleep paralysis